Frost-Lord/Shard-Manager-Database/README.md

+# Sharding:
-# This code will aow you to shard data across multiabe shards
+This code will alow you to shard data across multiable shards/servers remotly in a fast an efficent manner

 # Process